-There are nearly 100 apps and services you can use to back up a Mac, and the list is constantly changing.
-In Backing Up Your Mac: A Joe On Tech Guide, I go into great detail about developing a backup strategy, selecting media, setting up a backup system, and recovering data when the need arises.
+There are dozens of apps and services you can use to back up a Mac, and the list is constantly changing.
+In Take Control of Backing Up Your Mac, I go into great detail about developing a backup strategy, selecting media, setting up a backup system, and recovering data when the need arises.
 I also discuss the criteria you should consider when choosing backup software.
 But rather than list them all in the book, I’ve moved most of the details to this online appendix for easier updating.
 This appendix covers only consumer apps (not enterprise-oriented software or command-line tools).

 Although I’ve tried to be thorough and accurate, I haven’t listed every single feature, nor do I rate or rank backup apps.
-However, I do make specific recommendations in Backing Up Your Mac: A Joe On Tech Guide.
+However, I do make specific recommendations in Take Control of Backing Up Your Mac.
 I will update this page from time to time as features and prices change, and as errors are discovered.

 On this tab: